 Counting Keto Macros For Weight Loss

-Counting macros to follow a very low-carbohydrate ketogenic diet also aids in weight loss.
+Counting macros to follow a very low-carbohydrate ketogenic diet can also aid in weight loss.
 Not only can the ketogenic diet reduce body weight, fat mass, and visceral fat, this can occur while still preserving muscle mass, muscle strength, and resting metabolic rate.

-On top of this, the ketogenic diet can also help decrease hunger and appetite, which increases adherence to this diet.
+On top of this, the ketogenic diet can also help decrease hunger and appetite, which can increase adherence to this diet.

 Despite this being a high-fat diet, studies have found that individuals following a ketogenic diet achieve a greater weight loss than those assigned to a low-fat diet in the long term.

 How To Calculate Keto Macros For Weight Loss

 Following a ketogenic diet can have a multitude of health benefits.
 However, the results will not be the same for everybody and the macronutrient content needs to be individualized for each person based on their daily calorie needs.

 If you do choose to increase your weight loss by reducing your total calorie intake in addition to adopting keto, then you’ll need to use the lower calorie values when calculating your macros.